voidburn/cron-expression-descriptor/README.md

  ## Options

- A `ExpressionDescriptor.Options` object can be passed to `getDescription()`.
+ A `CronExpressionParser.Options` object can be passed to `CronExpressionDescriptor.getDescription()`.
 The following options are available:

  - **boolean throwExceptionOnParseError** - If exception occurs when trying to parse expression and generate description, whether to throw or catch and output the Exception message as the description. **(Default: true)**
  - **boolean verbose** - Whether to use a verbose description **(Default: false)**